 In some markets, particularly the high yield market, issuers that would otherwise be able to de-register under the Exchange Act are required by debt covenants to continue to make periodic filings as if they were still subject to the Exchange Act (although they may provide more limited information).
-These issuers are "voluntary filers".
+These issuers are referred to as "voluntary filers".